alexarraiza/daily_log/README.md

 ### TODO

 - Optimize database access for data scalability
-- Publish it fully to Android Play Store (currently is in internal testing)
+- Publish it fully to Android Play Store (currently it's in internal testing)
-- Publish it to iOS App Store (need to get an iOS dev license hahaha)
+- Publish it to iOS App Store (need to get an iOS dev license :money_with_wings: :money_with_wings:)